jsbnr/nr-custom-viz-lab/readme.md

 #### Step 1:

 If you look carefully at the query you'll see it contains two variables `rate` and `chosenCurrency`.
-Because these values are set independently and asynchronously they dont necessarily change at the exact same time, so there is a brief moment when one has been changed and the other hasnt.
+Because these values are set independently and asynchronously they don't necessarily change at the exact same time, so there is a brief moment when one has been changed and the other hasn't.

 ```
 select count(*)/1000 as 'USD', (count(*)/1000) * ${rate} as '${chosenCurrency}', ${rate} as 'rate'  from Public_APICall since 10 minutes ago